graemeniedermayer/ArExperiments/README.md

 [Mesh Capture with Depth api](https://graemeniedermayer.github.io/ArExperiments/html/depthMesh.html)

 ## Setup
 The three tools used were predominately threejs, webxr, and django.
 Django was only used when a backend was necessary.
+Django channels was used for websocket and the projects that use websocket require a little extra backend work.

 ### Chrome
 These will only work on chromium derived browsers.
 Even then only chrome is particularly reliable.